Rothschild & Co: 20th century

 The First World War marked a change of fortune and emphasis for Rothschild.
 After the War, the Rothschild banks began a steady transition towards advisory work and finance raising for commercial concerns, including the London Underground.
 In 1938, the Austrian Rothschilds’ interests were given to the Nazis, bringing to an end more than a century at the heart of Central European banking.
 In France and Austria, the family was scattered for the duration of the Second World War.
 After the war, the British and French banks committed themselves to further developing their new operation in the United States, which was eventually to become Rothschild Inc, and increased focus on mergers and acquisitions, asset management, and merchant-banking.

-In the 20th century, Rothschild developed into a pre-eminent global organisation, which enhanced its ability to secure key advisory roles in some of the most important, complex and recognizable mergers and acquisitions.
+In the 20th century, Rothschild secured key advisory roles in some of the most important, complex and recognizable mergers and acquisitions.
 In the 1980s, Rothschild took a leading role in the international phenomenon of privatization.
 The company was involved from the beginning and developed a pioneering role which spread out to more than thirty countries worldwide.
 In recent years, Rothschild advised on nearly a thousand completed mergers and acquisitions with a cumulative value in excess of US$1 trillion.
 Rothschild also advised on some of the largest and most high-profile corporate restructurings around the world.

 The bank decided to enter the securities market buying Smith Brothers, a stock jobber, in December 1983.

 The price of gold was fixed for years, twice daily at 10:30 am and 3:00 pm, in a small room at Rothschild's New Court headquarters on St Swithin's Lane.
 The world's main bullion houses: Deutsche Bank, HSBC, Scotia-Mocatta and Société Générale used the agreed rate as a price benchmark for gold products and derivatives in the world's markets.
 The chairperson, traditionally appointed by the Rothschild bank, sat in the center, although the bank itself has largely withdrawn from trading.
 The five members of the London Bullion Association: Barclays Capital, Deutsche Bank, Scotiabank, HSBC and Société Générale, now conduct their twice-daily meetings over the telephone.
 The meetings were a tradition as great as the ringing of the bell at the New York Stock Exchange until 2004.